Newton, Nottinghamshire

 RAF Newton is a disused airfield immediately to the south of Main Street.
 It opened in July 1940 and closed in 2000.
 The hangars and other buildings are now used by a number of businesses within the Newton Commercial Centre.

 Newton Mill was a wooden post mill built before 1855.
 It ceased work c.
 1920 and the buck was dismantled c.
 1952.
 Some parts, including a stone neck bearing, were donated to the Science Museum in London.
 The brick roundhouse now belongs to the Crown.

+Housing

+Newton, offers a mix of housing options, including new developments and established properties.